Managing Persuasion Robustly: The Optimality of Quota Rules: Binary Actions

 \begin{corollary}[Interior Optimal Quota Rule] \,\\ The optimal quota is in the interior for $\gamma\in(0,1)$.
 The optimal quota is unique if $\priorMean\neq\indiff$. \end{corollary} The optimal quota is in the interior except when $\gamma = 0$.
-In this case, our model is equivalent to the max-min framework where the receiver evaluates the decision rule according to his equilibrium payoff in the worst case.
-Thus, the optimal quota is simply choosing the optimal action according to his prior $\rho$.
-When $\priorMean\neq\indiff$, any action is optimal according to the prior.
+In this case, our model is equivalent to the max-min framework where the receiver evaluates the decision rule according to his equilibrium payoff in the worst-case.
+Thus, the optimal quota is simply choosing the optimal action according to his prior $\rho$.\footnote{This observation extends to more general settings with non-binary action spaces and an informative information structure $\underline{\info}$.
+In such cases, when $\gamma = 0$, the optimal quota rule specifies a quota that maximizes the receiver's expected payoff given the information structure $\underline{\info}$.
+If $\underline{\info}$ is the zero information structure, then the optimal quota rule reduces to choosing the action that is optimal with respect to the prior.} When $\priorMean = \indiff$, any action is optimal according to the prior.